 - The premises are open to the public.

-- The individual is licensed or privileged to enter.
+- The individual has a license or privilege to enter.

 In Pennsylvania, burglary is a first-degree felony in many cases.